 -How do you want to Change the World?

 -What are you working on?

 These are awesome examples of social visions that expand beyond forcing others to accept YOUR definition of who they are.
 Know this: cramming them in a box that YOU easily understand makes you happy.
 But it is so very ineffective.

 All of us have the potential to be Great Human Beings.
 We have the potential to create meaningful connections with one another.

-Please tell others who you really are!
-Please take the time to find out who other people are!
+So, please — tell others who you really are.
+Take the time to find out who other people are.

 Prejudice is with us.
 It is part of the human psyche.

 But you can change your own mindset.
 You can contribute goodness to mankind.
 You can build community.
 You can inspire thought.
 You can give someone the gift of real, human connection.